naveen6870/Credit_Card_Financial_Dashboard/README.md

 Created calculated measures using DAX

-Designed a star schema for performance
+Designed a star schema model to optimize query performance and dashboard responsiveness

 Dashboard Development